ttamre/FeelsBook/README.md

 # Feelsbook
 An Android application that allows users to track their moods throughout the day.
+Users can record specific moods, add/edit comments, and view statistics related to their mood history.

 This application was developed for a course assignment in **CMPUT301** (Introduction to Software Engineering) at the University of Alberta (instructed by Dr. Abram Hindle)